dshryn/etl-pipeline-aws/README.md

 # End-to-end ETL Data Pipeline on AWS

-An ETL pipeline that ingests public flight delay data, implements a medallion architecture for pipelining on AWS, trains a predictive model, and serves predictions via a web interface.
+An ETL pipeline that ingests public flight delay data, implements a medallion architecture for pipelining on AWS, trains a predictive model, serves predictions via a web interface, and also connects to local PowerBI for generating insights from gold layer data through Athena and ODBC driver.

 ## Project Summary